 According to the sagas, there were at least three more Vinland settlements.
 All failed to take root due to the justifiably hostile “Skraelings.”

 In 1960, the Norwegian explorer Helge Ingstad and his archaeologist wife, Anne Stine Ingstad, uncovered L’Anse aux Meadows.

 Excavations by the Ingstads and later by Parks Canada revealed three Viking halls with clusters of small buildings, all patterned in the Icelandic manner with many layers of sod covering a timber frame.

 There was a smithy, an iron-smelting furnace, a carpentry shop, a boat repair yard, and more.
 Equally intriguing, the excavators found butternuts, which do not grow in Newfoundland.

 But it wasn’t Vinland blessed with wild grapes and butternuts.
 L’Anse aux Meadows is too far north.
 The site is tundra.
 It’s believed that the site that the Ingstads uncovered was a repair base and staging area for Viking explorations further south into the warmer Gulf of St. Lawrence, where butternuts grow.

 No further Viking settlements have been found in eastern Canada or New England, though many Viking items have been found scattered across parts of North America.

-When Europeans returned to North America in the wake of Columbus, they came in great numbers with new viruses and new weapons.
+When Europeans returned to North America in the wake of Columbus, they came in great numbers with new diseases and new weapons.
 This second contact shattered North America.
 There was a different opportunity in A.D.
 1000, when the Vikings could have been the bridge.
 The ring of history closed for a moment.